blue-build/modules/modules/gnome-extensions/README.md

    - The command `gnome-shell --version` can be used to get the GNOME version of a running system.
 4. When the download dialog for the extension comes up, copy everything but the `.shell-extension.zip` suffix from the filename into the `install:` array in this module's configuration.

-Rarely, some extensions need additional system dependencies in order to function.
+An extension might need additional system dependencies in order to function.
-Those extensions usually note that case inside the extension description webpage.
+In that case, you should install the required dependencies before the `gnome-extensions` module is ran.
-The solution is to install the required dependencies by using `rpm-ostree` module before `gnome-extensions` module is ran.
+Information about the required dependencies (if any) are usually on the extension's page.